tundish/blathnaid/blathnaid/book/chapters.rst

 Jack turned his head to follow them.

-“What does it mean?,” he wondered.
+“What does it mean?” he wondered.

 “There is going to be trouble for a while,” replied the Blacksmith, “but it can’t be helped”.